 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 4:25 am and the next high tide will be at 3:05 pm.
-The first low tide will be at 10:10 am and the next low tide at 9:50 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:10 am and the next high tide at 3:10 pm.
+The first low tide was at 10:10 am and the next low tide will be at 9:45 pm.

 The solunar fishing calendar in Newby Shoal tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: